-Here are a few case studies of flexible working at Malmesbury School.
+Here are a few case studies of flexible working at The Athelstan Trust.

 Tim's Case Study & Video